News

 Creating financially sustainable alternatives to deforestation is a difficult task.
 It is possible to manage forests in a sustainable manner which allows for economic activity (harvesting timber, for example) while maintaining the forest’s ability to regenerate, but it typically requires large investments, long timescales – in the decades – and deep technical expertise.
 Agricultural enterprises can improve the productivity and yield of their existing land, which allows for financial returns without needing to raze forests, but this also demands substantial upfront investment and technical expertise.

-In an effort to meet this challenge, the UK Government [through the Department for Business, Energy & Industrial Strategy (BEIS)] and the Dutch development bank FMO established the £150 million Mobilising Finance for Forests (MFF) programme (around €177 million) in 2021, with BEIS providing the funding and FMO manging the facility and making investment decisions.
+In an effort to meet this challenge, the UK Government [through the Department for Energy Security and Net Zero (DESNZ)] and the Dutch development bank FMO established the £150 million Mobilising Finance for Forests (MFF) programme (around €177 million) in 2021, with BEIS providing the funding and FMO manging the facility and making investment decisions.

 MFF invests in private companies whose activities have a high degree of impact on at-risk tropical forests.
 The MFF investment helps these companies reorient their activities or grow their business away from deforestation and towards deforestation-free practices while producing a financial return for the companies.
 The net result is less deforestation, financially sustainable growth for the company, and a return on the investment for FMO.
 In this way, MFF can be considered an impact investor – a growing space which looks promising as a way to meet the enormous Sustainable Development Goal financing gap.
 The programme is global in scope, targeting developing countries with vulnerable tropical forest areas in Latin America, central Africa, and southeast Asia.